 The head of the British Secret Service in America at the time was Sir William Wiseman, who (as coninkydink) would have it, occupied the apartment directly above Wilson’s adviser Edward Mandell House and who had become fast friends with him.
 House advised Wiseman that President Wilson wished to have Trotsky released.
 Wiseman advised his government and the British Admiralty issued orders on April 21 that Trotsky be sent on his way.

 Keep in mind that Wilson wasn’t minding the ship during much of his presidency.
-As Winter Watch noted in “Covert Agent Edward Mandell House, The Enemy Within,” House was a lackey of the pedophile British War Party that continues to control that country to this day.
+As Winter Watch noted in “Covert Agent Edward Mandell House, The Enemy Within,” House was a lackey of the pederast British War Party that continues to control that country to this day.
 He was the stooge of foreign secretary Edward Grey and Lord Milner.
 The British war pedos were nasty insiders motivated by the “war business” — thus diminishing Russia and promising to prolong the conflict.
-Winter Watch covered the warmonger pedo part of the puzzle in “Cecil Rhodes and His Warmongering Buggery Hegemony.”
+Winter Watch covered the warmonger pederasty part of the equation in “Cecil Rhodes and His Warmongering Buggery Hegemony.”

 Grey’s task was to drag the U.S. into WWI.
 House enjoyed manipulating people and events without the direct knowledge of Wilson, and even Wilson (largely thanks to his unsung heroine wife, Edith) eventually realized (too late in 1919) that he acted with malice.